mousepawmedia/devdocs/source/setup/about.rst

 By contrast, the philosophy of **Free Software** ("free" as in "free speech", not necessarily as in "free beer") emphasizes software freedom to an extreme.
-Free Software posists that non-free ("proprietary") software, being any software which does not adhere to the standards of software freedom, is inherently morally wrong and should not be used.
+Free Software posits that non-free ("proprietary") software, being any software which does not adhere to the standards of software freedom, is inherently morally wrong and should not be used.
 To this end, their main license, the GNU Public License [GPL], requires that any source code that